TrangDataforlife/TrangDataforlife/README.md

 ## About me!
-I'm a final-year Management Information System (MIS), minoring E-commerce management student at Ho Chi Minh city of Banking university, waiting for graduation in August, 2026, and pursuing Data Analyst in MarTech.
+I'm a final-year Management Information System (MIS), minoring E-commerce management student at Ho Chi Minh city of Banking university, waiting for graduation in August, 2026, and pursuing Customer Analytics in MarTech.
 My projects regarding Data analysis, UI/UX, design thinking, and also basic understanding of RESTapi in HTTP protocol.

 My personal projects are attatched below, please take your time to look through.
 I hope we can work together if I have oppotunities.